clayball/net-tools/README.md

 ### inventory443.py

+20160208: For some reason this script has decided to stop working.
+After spending time trying to figure out the issue I've decided to port this to Ruby.
+I will leave the Python script here for the moment.

 Find all HTTPS servers on a subnet.
 This scans a subnet for hosts with port 443 open.

 Edit the script and set the following variables